Email Editor

 The first warning that you see is a notice that all emails require a footer.
 The footer is a standard legal requirement that all emails must provide to allow people to unsubscribe from the email distribution.
 To make sure that you comply with this legal requirement, drag the Footer component onto the message design area.

-NOTE: If you do not add a Footer to your message design, Infobip will automatically insert a default footer to the message when it is sent.
+If you do not add a Footer to your message design, Infobip automatically inserts a default footer to the message when it is sent.

 The Audit notifications are intended to help you to build your email without missing the essential items.
 Other typical notifications include missing links for buttons or missing text for image alt text.